-A Christian teenager who had suffered burns of up to 70 per cent of his body following an acid attack in Gaya, Bihar state, India, died in hospital on Sunday 26 September.
+A Christian teenager who had suffered burns on up to 70% of his body following an acid attack in Gaya, Bihar state, India, died in a hospital on Sunday, September 26.

-The family of Nitish Kumar believe that the attack was carried out by radical Hindutva nationalists in reprisal for Nitish's refusal to stop holding daily prayer meetings in his home.
+The family of Nitish Kumar believes the attack was carried out by radical Hindutva nationalists in reprisal for Nitish's refusal to stop holding daily prayer meetings in his home.

-Nitish was attacked on 11 August when he went to buy vegetables.
+Nitish was attacked on August 11 when he went to buy vegetables.
 He had just left his house when three men on a motorcycle threw acid on him.

-Police claims that Nitish burned himself to death in response to a family argument were vigorously disputed by his family, who have received increased threats since the attack.
+Police claims that Nitish burned himself to death in response to a family argument were vigorously disputed by his family, which has received increased threats since the attack.

-Fifteen Christians re-arrested in Eritrea
+Fifteen Christians Re-Arrested in Eritrea